poseidon/typhoon/docs/addons/overview.md

 Typhoon's component model allows for managing cluster components independent from the cluster's lifecycle, upgrading in a rolling or automated fashion, or customizing components in advanced ways.

-Typhoon clusters install core components like `CoreDNS`, `kube-proxy`, and a chosen CNI provider (`flannel`, `calico`, or `cilium`) by default.
+Typhoon clusters install core components like `CoreDNS`, `kube-proxy`, and a chosen CNI provider (`flannel` or `cilium`) by default.
 Since v1.30.1, pre-installed components are optional.
 Other "addon" components like Nginx Ingress, Prometheus, or Grafana may be optionally applied though the component model (after cluster creation).

 ## Components